-We issued the notes under an indenture dated as of August 14, 2007 (the "indenture") between us and Wells Fargo Bank, National Association, as trustee (the "trustee").
+We issued the notes under an indenture dated April 27, 2007 (the "indenture") between us and Wells Fargo Bank, National Association, as trustee (the "trustee").
 The terms of the notes include those expressly set forth in the indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").
 You may request a copy of the indenture from us.

-The following description is a summary of the material provisions of the notes, the indenture and the registration rights agreement, and does not purport to be complete.
-This summary is subject to and is qualified by reference to all the provisions of the notes, the indenture and the registration rights agreement, including the definitions of certain terms used in the indenture and the registration rights agreement because they, and not this description, define your rights as a holder of the notes.
+The following description is a summary of the material provisions of the notes and the indenture and does not purport to be complete.
+This summary is subject to and is qualified by reference to all the provisions of the notes, the indenture and the registration rights agreement, including the definitions of certain terms used in the indenture.
+We urge you to read the indenture because it, and not this description, defines your rights as a holder of the notes.